-Sections 2210.151 - 2210.153 provide that, with the assistance of the Board of Directors, the Commissioner of Insurance by administrative rule will adopt a plan of operation to provide windstorm and hail insurance in the catastrophe areas.
+Texas Insurance Code Sections 2210.151 - 2210.153 provide that, with the assistance of the Board of Directors, the Commissioner of Insurance by administrative rule will adopt a plan of operation to provide windstorm and hail insurance in the catastrophe areas.
 The Plan of Operation must include:

-(1) A plan for the equitable assessment of the members of the association to defray losses and expenses;

-- (2) Underwriting standards; - (3) Procedures for accepting and ceding reinsurance; - (4) Procedures for obtaining and repaying amounts under any financial instruments authorized under this chapter; - (5) Procedures for determining the amount of insurance to be provided to specific risks; - (6) Time limits and procedures for processing applications for insurance; and - (7) Other provisions as considered necessary by the department to implement the purposes of this chapter. - (8) The plan of operation may provide for liability limits for an insured structure and for the corporeal movable property located in the structure.
+- (1) A plan for the equitable assessment of the members of the association to defray losses and expenses; - (2) Underwriting standards; - (3) Procedures for accepting and ceding reinsurance; - (4) Procedures for obtaining and repaying amounts under any financial instruments authorized under this chapter; - (5) Procedures for determining the amount of insurance to be provided to specific risks; - (6) Time limits and procedures for processing applications for insurance; and - (7) Other provisions as considered necessary by the department to implement the purposes of this chapter. - (8) The plan of operation may provide for liability limits for an insured structure and for the corporeal movable property located in the structure.

 The Plan of Operation is found in the Texas Administrative Code, Title 28, Chapter 5, Subchapter E. TWIA, with assistance from TDI, is undertaking a comprehensive review and update of the Plan of Operation.
 The revised Plan will be more concise and easier to use.
-Staff will present the revised Plan to the Board of Directors at the quarterly meeting in December.
+Staff presented an update to the Board of Directors at the quarterly meeting in December noting the completion of the first phase of revisions to the Plan, including removing redundancies, reorganizing, clarifying certain language, improving overall readability, and incorporating statutory changes.